Lanikai Beach, Oahu: BEST In Hawaii!

 Sunrises at Lanikai Beach are spectacular, with the golden orb peeking from behind the offshore Mokulua islets, providing a natural frame.

-2. Kayak Lanikai Beach
+2. Lanikai Beach Kayaking & Stand-up Paddleboarding

 With shimmering, glass-like calmness, especially early in the morning, the turquoise waters off Lanikai Beach beckon kayakers, canoers and standup paddleboarders for a morning bout of exercise.